 Food stamps, officially known as CalFresh in our state, became part of our lives after Amber left her teaching job to be tortured as a stay-at-home mom to our three boys.
 The registration process was straightforward.
 We completed an online application, where we uploaded bank statements and attested that we had never been convicted of trading benefits for guns, drugs, or explosives, the latter of which sounded pretty exciting.
 A week later, we received a letter listing a day and time for a phone interview with our caseworker.
 Be available, or be hungry.

 “So who was your employer?” she asked.
-“Well, I was a contractor.
-I guess myself.”
+“Well, I was a contractor, so myself.”
 Bad answer.
 The interviewer said I would need to submit last year’s business tax returns.
-I explained that I didn’t actually have my own business, I just temporarily worked on projects.
+I explained that I didn’t file business taxes, but I was self-employed and temporarily worked on projects.
 We went back and forth.
 I was tired of trying of explain and the interviewer was tired of trying to understand.
 She asked that I submit the same bank statements I had already uploaded.
 I did not argue.

 We were awarded $407 a month in food stamp benefits.
 This may sound like a lot of money, but to put it in Feed the Children terms, it came out to about 55 cents per meal for each of the five of us.
 Still, I wasn’t complaining, as the federal name of the food stamp program (Supplemental Nutritional Assistance Program) suggests, the benefit was meant to supplement our existing food resources.

 But dammit, that extra $407 made me feel food-rich.
 We still bought our staples—spinach, whole chickens for roasting and soup the day after, milk and eggs—but on occasion we would “splurge” on foods that were new to us, like bison steaks from Super Walmart and swordfish from Trader Joe’s.